Peppone98/Quantum_MD_H2/README.md

 # Quantum molecular dynamics of the hydrogen molecule

+`C++` code for the quantum molecular dynamics of an isolated hydrogen molecule.
+The program can perform Born-Oppenheimer molecular dynamics (BOMD), Car-Parrinello molecular dynamics (CPMD) and molecular dynamics driven by conjugate gradient (CGMD).

+## Theoretical background and description of the code

+A discussion of the three methods and a description of the code can be found in the folder `REPORT`.

 ## Run the code

 The user has to compile the Makefile by prompting `make` on a terminal window in the same folder of the Makefile.
 Then the program can be executed with `./H2 OPTION_NAME`.